pad1ryoshi/pad1ryoshi/README.md

 ---
 ### About me:

 Hi, I'm Rodrigo Padilha and I'm currently studying Computer Networks whose goal is to become a Cybersecurity Engineer and a bug bounty hunter.
-I'm currently focused on exploring web applications and low-level languages such as C and Assembly.
+I'm currently focused on exploring web applications and low-level languages such as C.

 <div align="center">
   <a href="https://www.linkedin.com/in/rodrigo-padilha-5663152b6" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>